lkuper/lvar-examples/README.md

     enough synchronization to be deterministic, but only because it manually calls `wait` in the right places.

+  * `set-lvar-waitsize.hs`: A version of the shopping cart program where we represent the cart as a `Data.LVar.PureSet`.
+    Synchronizes on the size of the cart with a call to `waitSize`, then freezes and returns the cart's contents.
+It is guaranteed to be quasi-deterministic (which is already a stronger guarantee than we have of the `IORef` version), and in fact it is deterministic (but only because we put the call to `waitSize` in the right place).

+  * `set-lvar-waitelem.hs`: A version of the shopping cart program where, instead of using `Data.LVar.PureSet`, we roll our own LVar type using a `PureLVar` and our own `CartState` type and `joinCartStates` operation.
+It is guaranteed to be deterministic, and it thresholds on the `Both` state; no explicit barrier operations required.
+(But this isn't a particularly interesting threshold -- ask for `Both`, get `Both`.)

 ### Not working yet

   * `pair-lvar.hs`: This one doesn't work, since LVish doesn't